solids4foam/solids4foam/tutorials/fluidSolidInteraction/3dTube/README.md

 **Figure 7: Number of FSI iterations per time-step with deltaT = 2.5e-5 s**

 Unlike the larger time step, the Robin-Neumann approach now requires the least number of iterations per time step (exactly 4 for every time step).
 The weakly compressible approaches are the next best, where the IQNILS-accelerated compressible model outperforms the Aitken's-accelerated compressible model.
 The incompressible IQNILS approaches are the next best (both solids4foam and preCICE).
 Finally, in this case, the Aitken's-accelerated incompressible model shows the poorest performance, requiring an order of magnitude greater number of iterations than the best approach.
 The impressive performance of the Robin-Neumann approach can also be observed for smaller time steps; in general, for cases like this, if the time step is sufficiently small, the Robin-Neumann approach requires minimal iterations; however, once the time step is large, then the Robin approach diverges or becomes uncompetitive.

+## Data Availability

+The results and gnuplot scripts used to generate the figures above are available in the [solids4foam tutorials benchmark data](https://github.com/solids4foam/solids4foam-tutorials-benchmark-data) repository.